 to only allow certain partitions, and use the table under Hardware specifications of cluster compute nodes to find out which cpu generation the major partitions offered run.

-As a contribution to the urgent power saving request issued by the president of the LUH, we have switched on an energy saving option in Slurm which shuts down nodes that would be idle for more than a few minutes.
-Slurm automatically boots these nodes when they are needed again.
-During boot, these node show the status “POWERING_UP” and jobs waiting for the nodes “CF/CONFIGURING”.
+As a contribution to power saving requests issued by the president of the LUH, we use an energy saving option in Slurm that automatically shuts down nodes that would be idle for more than a few minutes.
+Slurm boots these nodes once they are needed.
+During boot, these node show the status “POWERING_UP” and jobs waiting for the nodes receive the state “CF/CONFIGURING”.

 That usually is a problem with using the “Gold” instead of the “BFD” linker (there's usually both flavours on a system).
 With gcc, the option to use is -fuse-ld=bfd.